 During the first 40 years of VEC existence, electric rates remained stable with only minor changes.
 The electric bill actually shrank as a portion of the family budget during this time.
 But, beginning with the Energy Crisis of the mid-1970s, rising energy prices more than doubled the wholesale cost of electricity and TVA rate increases began to occur more frequently as the cost of coal and other fuels increased.
 However, the Cooperative’s customers continue to enjoy rates that are among the lowest in the U. S.

-Today, Volunteer Energy Cooperative is one of the largest rural electric cooperatives in the nation, serving more than 112,000 members in all or part of 17 Tennessee counties with more than 9,000 miles of power lines strung from the Georgia to Kentucky borders.
+Today, Volunteer Energy Cooperative is one of the largest rural electric cooperatives in the nation, serving more than 115,900 members in all or part of 17 Tennessee counties with more than 10,000 miles of power lines strung from Georgia to Kentucky borders.

 The cooperative has six staff departments which are Executive, Accounting and Finance, Operations, System Planning and Engineering, Marketing and Economic Development, and Information Technology.
 The vice presidents of these departments form the Management Council which reviews the cooperative’s day-to-day operations.

-In 1994, the Rural Electrification Administration, under government reorganization, became the Rural Utilities Service with additional responsibilities to provide more utility services to rural customers, including water, sewer, telecommunications, and natural gas.
+In 1994, the Rural Electrification Administration became the Rural Utilities Service with additional responsibilities to provide more utility services to rural customers, including water, sewer, telecommunications, and natural gas.

 The formation of the organization in 1935 brought affordable electricity to those who would have been otherwise unserved.
-Today, VEC continues to provide needed services with subsidiary ventures into metered propane (Volunteer Energy Propane) and natural gas (Volunteer Energy Natural Gas) which hold to the Cooperative’s core value system of affordable service and reliability.
+Today, VEC continues to provide needed services with subsidiary ventures into natural gas (Volunteer Energy Natural Gas), which hold to the Cooperative’s core values of affordable service and reliability.

 Increasing use of technology will allow VEC to remain competitive in the years ahead.
 Real-time communications with substations via the SCADA system allows remote monitoring and troubleshooting.
 Automated meter reading is being implemented throughout VEC’s service area.
 Internal computer upgrades will guarantee continual customer service improvement and paved the way for additional features such as electronic bill presentation and payment.

 In 2001, VEC launched VECustomers Share, a program that awards grants to community organizations in its service area.
-The impact has been huge, with more than $4.7 million already awarded.
+With more than $7.6 million awarded, the impact has been significant.
 Funds come from VEC customers who agree to have their bills rounded up to the nearest dollar to help their neighbors.